 During his time at the NYU Film School he made many short films such as What's A Nice Girl Like You Doing In A Place Like This? and The Big Shave which was one of his most famous short movies of that time.
 At the same time as making these short movies he was also producing his first feature length film.
 It was a black and white movie called Who's That Knocking At My Door and was about a trouble male protagonist.
 This was the start of what was to come, showing off a unique "Scorsese style" that would be used in many of his later films.

-Boxcar Bertha which although wasn't a huge sell out, taught Scorsese the vital lessons he needed to learn, how to make movies quickly and cheaply which set him on his way to making his first major box office movie, Mean Streets which starred famous actor Robert De Niro.
+During the 1970's, Martin made another film called Boxcar Bertha which although wasn't a huge sell out, taught Scorsese the vital lessons he needed to learn, how to make movies quickly and cheaply which set him on his way to making his first major box office movie, Mean Streets which starred famous actor Robert De Niro.
 The two have been collaborating ever since and are now firm friends.

-Taxi Drivers and Goodfellas.
+After this breakthrough, he directed several other successful movies that were just as big in the box office such as Taxi Drivers and Goodfellas.
 All of his films featured the typical "Scorsese style" with the macho posturing, bloody violence, gritty New York mise-en-scene, Catholic guilt and redemption, rock soundtrack and speedy editing and he became well known for this individual style.
 In a way these became his conventions that he had to follow when making a film otherwise it would not live up to the audiences expectations.

-The Aviator and Gangs of New York which were both highly successful and nominated for many awards, most of which were for best director.
+Some of Scorsese's more recent movies include The Aviator and Gangs of New York which were both highly successful and nominated for many awards, most of which were for best director.
 In the future Scorsese is said to be working on a piece based on Shusaku Endo's masterpiece novel, Silence, about two Portuguese Jesuits amoung persecuted Christians in 17th Century Japan.
 It is said to be released in 2010 but no more is being revealed.

 Over the years Scorsese has built up an impressive portfolio of work with big hit films in the box office all the time grossing huge amounts of money and many awards to show off his talents.
 It would be an understatement to say that Scorsese is just another talented director as i feel his skills are far more impressive and influential than many other directors and that is why i believe him to be one of the most influential directors.